gnubot/.github/SECURITY.md

-If you discover a security bug from a hacker, please use this emergency command in GnuBot:
+If you discover a security bug from a hacker, please tell your local authorities and use this emergency command in GnuBot:

 ```coffeescript
 $bot emergency type:security